data-science-made-easy/macro-monitor/README.md

 - MAAK KOLOM 'PIPELINE' VOOR LIJST (custom) FUNCTIES?

 ## Introduction
-'Macro Monitor' is a project designed to monitor important macroeconomic indicators.
-It reads an xlsx-file with figure definitions, based on which it copies relevant source files, processes those files, and creates a report with png's.
+'Macro Monitor' is a system that monitors important macroeconomic indicators.
+It reads an xlsx-file with figure definitions, based on which it retrieves relevant source files.
+It processes those files, and creates a report with png's.

 ## Install
-To install and set up the 'Macro Monitor' project, download [the latest and greatest source code](https://github.com/data-science-made-easy/macro-monitor/archive/refs/heads/master.zip) to the M-disk and unzip it.
+To install and set up the Macro Monitor, download [the latest and greatest source code](https://github.com/data-science-made-easy/macro-monitor/archive/refs/heads/master.zip) to the M-disk and unzip it.

 ### Files and directory structure
 After unzipping the project, you'll find the following files and directories:

 - **figure-definition.xlsx**: here you select and define the figures that should end up in your report
 - **run-monitor.r**: this script starts the monitor
-- **r/**: contains this project's R scripts
+- **r/**: contains the project's R scripts
 - **run/**: directory where each run of the monitor is stored, organized by date and time
   - **run-[date/time]**: subdirectory created for each run, containing:
     - **raw**: raw data (just a copy of the source data)